microsoft/pxt-common-packages/libs/game/docs/reference/tiles/place-on-random-tile.md

 ## Example #example

 Make a tilemap with several different tiles.
 Create a round shaped sprite.
-Ramdomly place the sprite on a blue tile.
+Randomly place the sprite on a blue tile.

 ```blocks
 tiles.setTilemap(tilemap`level1`)